 Homebase can help keep you compliant with the Fair Labor Standards Act by storing employee timesheet data for four years on our Homebase Plus, Essentials, and Enterprise plans.
 That’s well beyond the Department of Labor’s two year storage requirement.

 If you’re an existing Homebase user, you can log in to your account and confirm you’re on the right plan, or reach out to our support team for help.
 Once you’re on the right Homebase plan, there’s nothing else you need to do.
 We automatically store the records, and you can access them at any time.

 But even if you don’t use Homebase, avoid the fines and bad press — store your employee time card data!

-With Homebase, we’ll even store time card edit history, which is extremely valuable if the Department of Labor conducts an investigation, but also generally useful for you and your team.
+With Homebase, we’ll even store time card edit history.
+This is extremely valuable if the DOL conducts an investigation under the FLSA.
+It’s also generally useful for you and your team.
 You can see when a timesheet was edited, and by whom.

 If you aren’t familiar with the FLSA, we’ve put together a quick primer.

 According to the Department of Labor, The Fair Labor Standards Act “establishes minimum wage, overtime pay, recordkeeping, and youth employment standards affecting employees in the private sector and in Federal, State, and local governments.”

 What businesses are required to follow the FLSA?